Red Sox Notes: Martín Pérez Shuts Down Former Team For Six Innings

 — The Red Sox recorded a double steal in the eighth inning, signifying that Cora might elect to be a little more aggressive on the base paths moving forward.

-–Austin Davis was the only Red Sox pitcher to produce a scoreless appearance, and now has a 2.45 ERA on the season following his start.
+–Austin Davis was the only Red Sox pitcher to produce a scoreless appearance in the game, and now has a 2.45 ERA on the season following his start.

 — Boston won their first series since they played the Detriot Tigers from April 11-13.